-Sweating is the release of a salty liquid from the body's sweat glands.
+Sweating is the release of liquid from the body's sweat glands.
+This liquid contains salt.
 This process is also called perspiration.

-Sweating is an essential function that helps your body stay cool.
+Sweating helps your body stay cool.
 Sweat is commonly found under the arms, on the feet, and on the palms of the hands.

-Sweating is controlled by the autonomic nervous system, the part of the nervous system that is not under your control.
-Because sweating is the body's natural way of regulating temperature, people sweat more when it's hot outside.
-People also sweat more when they exercise, or in response to situations that make them nervous, angry, embarrassed, or afraid.
+Sweating is controlled by the autonomic nervous system.
+This is the part of the nervous system that is not under your control.
+Sweating is the body's natural way of regulating temperature.

 Contact your health care provider if sweating occurs with:

-These symptoms may indicate a problem, such as hyperthyroidism or infection.
+These symptoms may indicate a problem, such as overactive thyroid or an infection.

 Also call your health care provider if:

-Robertson D. Disorders of the autonomic nervous system.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.
-Neurology in Clinical Practice.
-5th ed.
-Philadelphia, Pa: Butterworth Heinemann Elsevier; 2008:chap 81.
+Chelimsky T, Robertson D, Chelimsky G. Disorders of the autonomic nervous system.
+In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
+Bradley's Neurology in Clinical Practice.
+6th ed.
+Philadelphia, PA: Butterworth-Heinemann Elsevier; 2012:chap 77.

-Saper CB.
+Cheshire WB.
 Autonomic disorders and their management.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 445.
+In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+24th ed.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 427.